A fast radio burst localized at detection to an edge-on galaxy using very-long-baseline interferometry: Abstract

-The measured redshift of the galaxy implies an angular diameter distance of \SI{639}{\mega\parsec} and a transverse angular distance scale of \SI{3.1}{\kilo\parsec\per\arcsec}.
+The spectroscopic redshift of the galaxy (lines shown in Extended Data Fig.~\ref{fig:sed}) implies an angular diameter distance of \SI{639}{\mega\parsec} and a transverse angular distance scale of \SI{3.1}{\kilo\parsec\per\arcsec}.
 Using these values, we measure a projected spatial offset for the FRB of \SI{7.2}{\kilo\parsec} from the host galactic centre along the host galactic plane.
-This offset is consistent with the distribution of projected offsets measured from a sample of both repeating and non-repeating FRBs localized by the Australian SKA Pathfinder (ASKAP, see e.g., Figure~9 in \cite{2021arXiv210801282B}), with the caveat that our localization ellipse is too large to draw any meaningful conclusion about the host offset.
+This offset is consistent with the distribution of projected offsets measured from a sample of both repeating and non-repeating FRBs localized by the Australian SKA Pathfinder (ASKAP, see e.g., Figure~9 in \cite{2022AJ....163...69B}), with the caveat that our localization ellipse is too large to draw any meaningful conclusion about the host offset.

-To characterize the host galaxy, we combined Gemini spectroscopy data with archival photometry from the Two Micron All Sky Survey (2MASS) \cite{2006AJ....131.1163S} and the Wide-Field Infrared Space Explorer (WISE) \cite{2010AJ....140.1868W} to extend our wavelength coverage upwards to \SI{1e5}{\angstrom} (see Methods: Host Galaxy Analysis).
+To characterize the host galaxy, we combined the Gemini spectra with archival photometry from the Two Micron All Sky Survey (2MASS) \cite{2006AJ....131.1163S} and the Wide-Field Infrared Space Explorer (WISE) \cite{2010AJ....140.1868W} to extend our wavelength coverage upwards to \SI{1e5}{\angstrom} (see Methods: Host Galaxy Analysis).

 We fit a spectral energy distribution (SED) model to the combined spectral and photometric data using the Bayesian SED-fitting package \texttt{Prospector} \cite{2021ApJS..254...22J}.
-We estimate best-fit values and uncertainties for the present-day stellar mass, mass-weighted age, V-band dust extinction, and metallicity of our host galaxy using Markov-Chain Monte Carlo (MCMC) posterior sampling~\cite{2013PASP..125..306F}.
+We estimate best-fit values and uncertainties for the present-day stellar mass, mass-weighted age, V-band dust extinction, and metallicity of our host galaxy using Markov-Chain Monte Carlo (MCMC) posterior sampling (Extended Data Fig.~\ref{fig:sed}; \cite{2013PASP..125..306F}).
 The parameters determined by \texttt{Prospector} and the star formation rate (SFR) are shown in Table~\ref{table:frbparams}.
 From the H$\alpha$ luminosity measured with Gemini data, we determine the galaxy's overall SFR (\SI[parse-numbers=false]{0.24 \pm 0.06 \Msun}{\per\year}) and detect star formation in the $\sim 10$ kiloparsec-scale vicinity of the FRB.
 The detection of H$\alpha$ emission is potentially a sign of recent (\SI{\sim10}{\mega\year}) star formation and young stellar populations.
 However, as with the case of other FRBs, spatially-resolved spectroscopic studies of this galaxy are needed to further constrain the age and nature of the FRB progenitor.